-Most binoculars will have a series of numbers printed on the body of the binocular, usually just below the eye piece.
-You will see a number like 7 X 35 or 8 x 42 or 10 x 50.
+Most binoculars will have a series of numbers, or specs printed on the body of the binocular, usually just below the eyepiece.
+You will see a number like 7×35, 8×42, or 10×50.

 The first number, the 7, 8, or 10, is the “power” or magnification of the binocular.
 Objects seen through a 7x binocular will appear 7 times closer than they really are.
 Objects seen through a 10x binocular will appear 10 times closer than they really are.

-Using this formula for a 7 x 35 binocular means dividing 35 by 7, yielding a ratio of 5.0, which is considered good.
-Avoid binoculars that have a ratio much below 5, such as a 7 x 30 or 7 x 25.
+Using this formula for a 7×35 binocular means dividing 35 by 7, yielding a ratio of 5.0, which is considered good.
+Avoid binoculars that have a ratio much below 5, such as a 7×30 or 7×25.
 Good birding binoculars generally have a ratio of 5 or higher.
 Some high-end binoculars are fine with a 4.o ratio.
-I used a pair of Leica 10×40 binoculars for years and they are still my all time favorites.
+I used a pair of Leica 10×40 binoculars for years, and they are still my all-time favorites.